Wonju Byun clan: Other prominent members

-Another prominent clan member was Pyon Su (변수, 邊(邉)燧, also known as Penn Su, 1861-1891), a Korean diplomat that in 1891 became the first Korean student ever to receive a degree from an American institution.
+Pyon Su (변수, 邊(邉)燧, also known as Penn Su, 1861-1891), a Korean diplomat that in 1891 became the first Korean student ever to receive a degree from an American institution.
 Pyon received a degree from the Maryland Agricultural College (MAC), now known as the University of Maryland.
 Pyon was part of the 1883 Korean special mission to the United States, which was dispatched by Joseon King Gojong in July 1883 to study the West's industrialization and modernization processes.
 The delegation met with then U.S. President Chester A. Arthur.
 Pyon eventually became involved in the radical reformist political movements of late-19th-century Korea and played a role in fomenting the failed Gapsin Coup of 1884.
 Pyon fled Korea and ultimately migrated to Japan and the U.S., where he obtained his degree and briefly worked for the U.S. Department of Agriculture.
 He possessed Chinese, Japanese, and English language capabilities.

 Pyon died in 1891 after he was struck by a train.
 He is buried in Beltsville, Maryland.

 On December 21, 2020, the University of Maryland announced that it would name a new residence hall the “Pyon-Chen Hall” in honor of Pyon and Chunjen Constant Chen, who in 1915 became the first Chinese student to enroll at MAC.